Path methods for strong shift equivalence of positive matrices: Elementary splitting and strong shift equivalence

 Always, SE-$\mathcal U$ implies SSE-$\mathcal U$.
 The converse is true if $\mathcal U$ is a Dedekind domain \cite{BH2} (e.g., a field or $\mathbb Z$, \cite{E,Wi2}).
 For primitive matrices $A,B$ over a subring of $\mathbb R$: $A,B$ are SE-$\mathcal U$ if and only if $A,B$ are SE-$\mathcal U_+$ .
 Over $\mathcal U$ a subfield of $\mathbb R$, matrices are shift equivalent if and only if the nonsingular parts of their Jordan forms are the same.
 There is a ``conceptual'' version of shift equivalence, in terms of isomorphism of associated dimension modules.

 Williams asked whether the relatively tractable relation SE-$\mathbb Z_+$ implies SSE-$\mathbb Z_+$.
 Working in the framework of Wagoner's algebraic topological framework the classification problem \cite{Wa}, Kim and Roush gave examples of primitive matrices over $\mathbb Z$ which are SSE over $\mathbb Z$ (equivalently, shift equivalent over $\mathbb Z$) but not SSE over $\mathbb Z_+$ \cite{KR6}.
-There are also such examples over certain dense subrings of $\mathbb R$, in place of $\mathbb Z$ (see Remark \ref{z1overpremark}).
+There are also examples of positive matrices over a dense subring $\mathcal U$ of $\mathbb R$ which are SSE over $\mathcal U$ but are not SSE over $\mathcal U_+$ (see Remark \ref{z1overpremark}).
 A feature of Wagoner's framework is that it is built up out of elementary SSEs, not out of SE.
 We will see the same feature in the proof of Theorem \ref{ssetosim}.
 For a ring $\mathcal U$, can be useful to take SSE-$\mathcal U$ as a hypothesis, and leave the question of whether SE-$\mathcal U$ implies SSE-$\mathcal U$ as a separate issue.

 We turn away now from shift equivalence, until Section \ref{connectionsec}.
 For a ring $\mathcal U$, \begin{definition} An {\it amalgamation matrix} is a matrix with entries from $\{0,1\}$ such that every row has exactly one 1 and every column has at least one 1.
 A {\it subdivision matrix} is the transpose of an amalgamation matrix. \end{definition}